unibo-spe/spe-slides/content/10-ddd/_index.md

 ## CQRS workflow (writing)

-Whenever users are willing to _perform an action_ into the system:
+Whenever users want to _perform an action_ in the system:
 1. they create a __command__ and forward it to the __write model__
   - i.e. an object describing a _variation_ to be applied to some domain aspect